The stamp duty holiday might now be over, but UK house prices are continuing to rise due to a lack of homes coming on to the market.

 The number of houses being sold rose significantly during the tax holiday, with peaks in June and September as buyers sought to get transactions over the line in time to save on tax.

-Provisional data from HM Revenue and Customs (HMRC) shows that 165,720 sales went through in September, up 67% on August’s figure, but considerably fewer than the number recorded in June.
+Provisional data from HM Revenue and Customs (HMRC) shows that just 76,930 sales went through in October, less than half the number recorded in September.

 The graph below shows the number of sales registered each month since the start of 2020.